programster/Job-Scheduler/README.md

 Job-Scheduler
 =============
 This project is a queuing system similar to [beanstalkd](https://kr.github.io/beanstalkd/)), but with some key improvements.
-Tasks can have depend on other tasks, and this queuing system will not allow a task to be taken unless all of its dependencies have been completed.
+It provides [DAG capabilities](https://www.youtube.com/watch?v=1Yh5S-S6wsI), with tasks possibly depending on other tasks.
+This queuing system will not allow a task to be taken unless all of its dependencies have been completed.
 All requests/responses are in JSON format.
-The application prioritizes tasks based on how many other tasks require it to be completed before they can start.
-This prevents bottlenecks, but means that this is not a FIFO style queuing program, but one built for overall speed.
+The application prioritizes tasks first based on priority, and then on how many other tasks require it to be completed before they can start.
+This prevents bottlenecks, but means that this is not a FIFO style queuing program, but one built for overall speed, but still be able to prioritize things if required.

 ## Key Features
 * Dependency Management and enforcement.